GagandeepKaur97/C0768688_W2020_MAD3125_MidTerm/README.md

 second screen consist of various text fields with having specific title which are used to file the new tax along with this a proper validation for particular textfield .

 third screen is used to display the description of particular person with proper calculations.
+### word document is uploaded with proper description of each screen.